History of the Qing dynasty

-Though he did not officially found the Qing dynasty, Later Jin ruler Nurhaci (then a nominal vassal to the Ming dynasty) laid the foundation for its emergence through his policies of uniting various Jurchen tribes, consolidating the Eight Banners military system and conquering territory from the Ming and Joseon dynasties.
-His son, Hong Taiji, who officially founded the Qing dynasty, consolidated the territories that he had inherited control over from Nurhaci and laid the groundwork for the conquest of the Ming dynasty, although he died before this was accomplished.
+Though he did not officially found the Qing dynasty, Later Jin ruler Nurhaci, originally a Ming vassal who officially considered himself a local representative of imperial Ming power, laid the foundation for its emergence through his policies of uniting various Jurchen tribes, consolidating the Eight Banners military system and conquering territory from the Ming after he openly renounced the Ming overlordship with the Seven Grievances in 1618.
+His son, Hong Taiji, who officially proclaimed the Qing dynasty, consolidated the territories that he had inherited control over from Nurhaci and laid the groundwork for the conquest of the Ming dynasty, although he died before this was accomplished.
+As Ming control disintegrated, peasant rebels led by Li Zicheng captured the Ming capital Beijing in 1644 and founded the short-lived Shun dynasty, but the Ming general Wu Sangui opened the Shanhai Pass to the armies of the Qing regent Prince Dorgon, who defeated the rebels, seized the capital, and took over the government, although he also implemented the infamous queue decree to force the Han Chinese to adopt the hairstyle.
 Under the rule of the Shunzhi Emperor, the Qing dynasty conquered most of the territory of the Ming dynasty, chasing loyalist remnants into the southwestern provinces, and establishing the basis of Qing rule over China proper.
-His regent Dorgon implemented the infamous queue decree, forcing the Chinese to adopt the hairstyle.
 The Kangxi Emperor ascended to the throne in 1662, ruling for 61 years until 1722.
-During is reign, the Qing dynasty entered into an era of prosperity known as the High Qing era.
+During his reign, the Qing dynasty entered into an era of prosperity known as the High Qing era.
 The Revolt of the Three Feudatories was suppressed under his reign, and various border conflicts were resolved.
 Succeeding him was the Yongzheng Emperor, who proved to be an able reformer.
 Under the reign of him and his son, the Qianlong Emperor, the Qing military engaged in the Ten Great Campaigns on the Chinese frontier.
 During this period, the Qing dynasty, through its military conquests, reached a territorial extent never seen before in Chinese history.